WICG/PEPC/explainer.md

 <!-- TOC --><a name="faq"></a>
 ### FAQ Section
 - **Q: Does the `<permission>` element increase complexity for user agents?** Yes, the security measures, styling constraints, timing, and position mitigations add complexity for user agents.
 However, this complexity is inherent in the design, which aims to place the permission request within the user's context and control, addressing shortcomings of current permission flows, ultimately shifting the burden from users to the user agents.
 We believe the user benefits justify these complexities.
+- **Q: Does this break the paradigm of ask-on-use?** Yes, it does. <br/>
+Historically, "ask-on-use" assumed that a direct capability request by a developer provided sufficient user context for a permission decision. (see the [removal of request()](https://github.com/w3c/permissions/issues/83) thread).
+However, the developer's timing for using a capability often does not align with the user's readiness or desire to make a permission decision. <br/>
+Evidence suggests this misalignment is significant: currently, 79% of permission prompts in Chrome (May 2025 data) are triggered without a user gesture.
+This lack of a user gesture is a strong indicator that the user lacks context or intent to make a decision at that moment.
+Developers often attempt to use capabilities early in a page's lifecycle to enhance the user experience, inadvertently triggering annoying, out-of-context prompts that degrade UX, even from well-intentioned sites.
+This issue is evident in various use cases:
+  - **Delivery and Navigation Sites:** Need location early for relevance, but users may not be ready to share immediately.
+  - **Teleconference Sites:** Incoming calls can trigger prompts at unexpected moments.
+  - **File System API:** Used by sites that want to integrate with local files, potentially prompting before a user is ready to select files.
+  - **Calendars:** Sending notifications about upcoming events might trigger a prompt before the user explicitly engages.
+  - **Gaming Sites:** Checking for plugged-in controllers can prompt without active user input.
 - **Q: How does The `<permission>` element handle backwards compatibility?** Backwards compatibility is supported by showing fallback content if the `<permission>` element (or its specified type attribute) is not supported.
 This allows developers to provide a fallback experience using existing APIs.
 The element is designed to degrade gracefully and provide a fallback experience.
 - **Q: Does the `<permission>` element encourage websites to ask for permission ahead of access?** No, the `<permission>` element fundamentally shifts control to the user, as websites cannot proactively request permissions via this element; only the user can initiate the flow.
 The clear string on the button like "use <capability>" signals an immediate action, discouraging premature requests.
 For real-time capabilities, some proactive setup is often desired by users, and developers are responding to this need, not an encouragement from the `<permission>` element.
 - **Q: Is "priming" or "pre-prompting" a concern with the `<permission>` element?** Preparing users for permission requests is not inherently detrimental, and we want to encourage providing contextual information.
 The `<permission>` element facilitates a standardized approach to this.
 Our research indicates that helpful pre-prompting can lead to higher grant rates.
 Preventing sites from pre-prompting is practically infeasible.
 The `<permission>` element prioritizes a consistent, user-centric experience, regardless of pre-prompting, empowering users with clarity and control.
 The `<permission>` element can also reduce the need for sites to display troubleshooting prompts that guide users through browser settings.